Skip to content

 • Create a Layered Safety Plan: The safest aquatic facilities combine vigilant lifeguards, clear safety protocols, and advanced technology.
 Using a drowning detection system as one layer of your overall strategy helps cover potential gaps and blind spots, creating a comprehensive safety net for everyone in the water.

-What Is a Drowning Sensor?
+What Is a Drowning Sensor for Swimmers?

 A drowning sensor is a piece of technology designed to do one critical job: detect when a swimmer is in distress and alert your team immediately.
 Think of it as an extra set of eyes on the water that never gets tired or distracted.
 These systems use advanced technology, like wearables or cameras, to monitor a swimmer's movement and time spent underwater.
 Because drowning often happens silently and in just a matter of seconds, these sensors provide a crucial layer of protection that human eyes alone can sometimes miss, especially in crowded or murky water.